PhillipLy/Daisu/README.md

 Version 1.0.15 released 11/21/2016
 - Product page successfuly retrieved data from corresponding database
+- Updated database to work for the new changes
 - Implemented user comments and avatars in product.html
 - Re-implemented image size in thumbnail page
 - Added new databases containg new data of items